Side effects of minoxidil

 You must have heard about minoxidil and how it can help to cure baldness.
 So what is minoxidil?
 Minoxidil is a powerful prescribed medication used to stimulate hair and slow balding.
 It is one of the most effective medications out there for people under 40.
 However, minoxidil does not have any effect on receding hairlines, but of course, there are side effects of minoxidil.
 The drug is available as its brand name Rogaine over the counter drug to treat male pattern baldness.

-In some cases, minoxidil may also be used to treat blood pressure.
+Before looking at the minoxidil side effects, let's look at how minoxidil became noticed.
+Minoxidil may also be used to treat blood pressure.
 It is available in two forms – foam and solution.
 One can also use minoxidil foam and solution to treat thinning of hair in women.
 This medication belongs to a group of drugs known as vasodilators.
 These are the medications that help the blood vessels to get wider.
 They are also used to treat heart failures and are helpful to relax the blood vessels.

 The oral formulation of minoxidil as a drug is only available in the prescribed form.
 The stress is that this medication is not to be used for sudden patchy hair loss, hair loss without a family history of hair loss post maternity.
 This product should not be used for the age group below 18-years old.
 For many, minoxidil is a potent potion that helps in hair regrowth.
 However, there are also side effects of minoxidil which we will learn about in this blog.

 But then how does minoxidil regrow hair?
 The following section discusses exactly that.